BrunoWozniak/BdubDigital/_posts/en/2024-04-29-the-design-sprint-roi.md

 ---
-title: "Is the ROI of Design Sprints a Myth?"
+title: "Is The ROI Of Design Sprints A Myth?"
 author: Bruno Wozniak
 image: /images/blog/treasure-chest.jpg
 ---